sodiqlawal/Frontend-Challenge/README.md

 ## Netlify Link

-You can checkout this challenge at[cosmiconfig](https://svg-challenge.netlify.app)
+You can checkout this challenge by clicking on [Link](https://svg-challenge.netlify.app)

 Enjoy!